EugenWiens/vscode-bitbake/README.md

+> Sorry folk, I don't have any time to work on this plugin.
+I'm very happy that one take over the work.
+Please use the fork https://github.com/savoirfairelinux/vscode-bitbake/tree/staging

 # BitBake recipe language support plugin for Visual Studio Code

 This Visual Studio Code plugin is based on [Example - Language Server](https://code.visualstudio.com/docs/extensions/example-language-server).